Free Parking in Canary Wharf (2025)

 Cheapest Paid Car Parks in Canary Wharf

-Car parks on the Isle of Dogs and Poplar are either more than a 40-minute walk away or significantly more expensive than those in Canary Wharf (£15-£25 for 2 hours).
-Some of these parking lots provide a free three-hour parking space if you spend £10 or more in certain stores.
-You can also reserve parking spaces ahead of time using their Canary Wharf app, which is a nice touch.
+Some of these car park in canary wharf locations provide a free three-hour parking space if you spend £10 or more in certain stores.
+You can also reserve parking spaces ahead of time using the official Canary Wharf app, which is a nice touch for busy professionals and regular visitors.

 • Cabot Square Car Park E14 4PA – £4.80 for 2 hours